 A small car will not get you to the Highland if you choose to travel to the exotic part of the country.
 The Highland requires a 4WD vehicle, but keep in mind that the Highland is only open from the beginning of July until the middle of September.
 Most of the roads in the Icelandic Highland are challenging and rough gravel roads often with many rivers to cross.
 No one should enter a Highland Road in a small car or a midsize car or a car that doesn't have a 4WD.
 It is simply dangerous, irresponsible and can severely damage the vehicle and even ruin it if stuck in a river that can lead to a cost far exceeding the total cost of a trip to Iceland for the whole family.
 If a water is sucked into the air intake of a car the engine is ruined.
 Not to mention the panic and consequences of being stuck in a small car in the middle of a strong stream or a river.
 In Iceland to many tourists have lost their lives in such circumstances, the last incident was in September 2018 when a young woman drowned in a river in Þórsmörk.
 Keep that in mind when you select a car for the Highland.
 No insurance company in Iceland covers a drive crossing a river.
 It can also be dangerous as a 2WD and a small 4WD, or even a midsize 4WD car can easily become stuck on a difficult road in the Highland.
 Few Icelanders would ever take such a risk based on their knowledge about the Highland.
 Not to mention the danger to the passengers.
 But for the Highland roads a 4WD only is not always enough.
 For many rugged roads and tracks in the Highland a large and well-equipped 4WD / 4X4 vehicle is required.
 For these roads, a Toyota Land Cruiser, Jeep Wrangler, Toyota Hilux, Land Rover, or a similar vehicle is highly recommended for your convenience and security.

-Keep in mind when traveling in a rent a car in Iceland
+Keep this list in mind when traveling in a rent a car in Iceland

 - There are three kinds of roads: Asphalt, gravel and mountain roads (F)